mhchia/Tutorials/07.Lesson_InductiveReasoning/InductionLesson/README.md

 Hint - the difference is the sample space that the pre-condition creates for the assert.

 Upload your solutions for review.

+> The first case "Correct the post-condition while leaving the too-strict pre-condition" makes us leave the bug uncaught.
+However, the second case "Correct the pre-condition while leaving the "too-strict" post-condition" makes every case violate and the cause of the failing case of `createFund` is not the bug, because the post condition is so strict that the reasonable results are deemed invalid.
+Both of them are not desired.